What Not to Say to Someone Grieving Here are 16 Simple Tips

 7. Your loss can be a powerful testimony

 I realize someone means this statement as a compliment.
-That being said, however, it put tons of pressure on the individual who experienced the loss of their loved one.
+That being said, however, it puts tons of pressure on the individual who experienced the loss of their loved one.
 Give them time to process their grief because they are in a vulnerable place

 8. I know how you feel